ShinRyujin03/CameraAI2/README.md

   - `image_name`: VARCHAR(255), NOT NULL
   - `verify_status`: VARCHAR(255), NOT NULL
   - `created_at`: TIMESTAMP, NOT NULL, Default: current_timestamp()
-- **Description**: Stores information about face verification status of the image with face's name.
+- **Description**: Stores information about face verification status of the image with face name.

 ### face_metadata Table
 - **Fields**: